mrloulass/city-explorer/README.md

 # Time Estimates

-Name of feature:
+Name of feature 2: Add a staticmap with LOCATIONIQ and Style the elements

-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hr

-Start time:
+Start time: 8

-Finish time:
+Finish time: 9

-Actual time needed to complete:
+Actual time needed to complete: 1 hr

 # Time Estimates

-Name of feature:
+Name of feature 3:

 Estimate of time needed to complete: